bitnet-io/bitnet-core/doc/developer-notes.md

   - `++i` is preferred over `i++`.
   - `nullptr` is preferred over `NULL` or `(void*)0`.
   - `static_assert` is preferred over `assert` where possible.
 Generally; compile-time checking is preferred over run-time checking.
-  - Use a named cast or functional cast, not a C-Style cast.
-When casting between integer types, use functional casts such as `int(x)` or `int{x}` instead of `(int) x`.
-When casting between more complex types, use static_cast.
-    Use reinterpret_cast and const_cast as appropriate.

 For function calls a namespace should be specified explicitly, unless such functions have been declared within it.
 Otherwise, [argument-dependent lookup](https://en.cppreference.com/w/cpp/language/adl), also known as ADL, could be